Assessing causal effects in the presence of treatment switching through principal stratification: Treatment switching with censoring

 Randomization helps inference.
-It implies that the distribution of the switching behavior, $S_i(0)$, is the same in both treatment arms.
-Moreover it allows us to express the distributional causal effects of the treatment assignment on the survival time in \eqref{eq:dce} by the distribution of the observed data:
+It implies that the distribution of the switching behavior, $S_i(0)$, is the same in the treatment and control arms.
+Moreover, it allows us to express the distributional causal effects of the treatment assignment on the survival time in \eqref{eq:dce} by the distribution of the observed data:

 Under ignorability of the censoring mechanism, we can estimate the survival functions $P\left\{\Yobs_i>y \mid Z_i=z\right\}$ for $y\in [0,c]$ by the empirical survival functions under treatment $z$, $z=0,1$.
 Without imposing further assumptions, the data provide no information about the survival functions for $y\in (c,+\infty)$.
-Therefore, the identification of the average causal effect must rely on further (parametric) assumptions on $Y$, because $ \ACE = \int_{0}^c \DCE(y) \mathrm{d}y+\int_{c}^{+\infty} \DCE(y) \mathrm{d} y $ depends on the distributional causal effect within both the intervals $[0,c]$ and $(c,+\infty)$.
+Therefore, the identification of the average causal effect must rely on further (parametric) assumptions on $Y$ because $ \ACE = \int_{0}^c \DCE(y) \mathrm{d}y+\int_{c}^{+\infty} \DCE(y) \mathrm{d} y $ depends on the distributional causal effect within both the intervals $[0,c]$ and $(c,+\infty)$.

-It is even more challenging to identify the average principal causal effects and principal distributional causal effects.
+Identifying the principal average and distributional causal effects is even more challenging.
 For instance, the distributional effect for the non-switchers, $\DCE(y \mid \bS)$, is, in general, different from the prima facie distributional effect,